AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:comparing-diff-pows}

 For Proof of Reflection to work effectively, there must be some method of comparing and converting the *work* done by reflecting chains.
-Earlier, we simply *set* a ratio between Bitcoin blocks and Ethereum blocks based on the arbitrary notion of *equal work in equal time*, but that isn't a context that's easy to create and maintain in reality.
+Earlier, we simply *set* a ratio between Chain B blocks and Chain E blocks, but that isn't suitable for a production network.

 How can we design a system that allows for sensible comparisons between Proofs of Work that use different hashing algorithms?

+The core problem is that the work done on different chains is measured using different units -- and those units aren't convertible.
+This applies to blockchains that use the same hashing algorithm, too, since there may be different costs and factors that are implicit in the mining of each of those chains.
+One hash is not necessarily worth exactly one hash in different contexts.

+Returning to Elliot Temple's idea: in order to convert otherwise unconvertible units, one must define a suitable goal and context for that conversion to make sense.
+For example: *is a cucumber longer than it is green?*[^cucumber-goldratt] That doesn't make sense because we can't convert between length and color.
+However, consider the situation where you want to win a cucumber competition where points are awarded both for the consistency of the color and for length (and nothing else).
+Based on those rules you could figure out a way to convert both color and length into points.
+This would help you pick the best of your cucumbers to enter into the competition, and developing that method means that you also now have a way to convert color to length via whatever relationship you come up with.
+Depending on the specific rules, you could now say things like *1cm of length is worth 3 blemishes*.
+In order to make sense of *converting between a cucumber's color and length*, you need both the context of the competition's rules and also the goal of maximizing the number of points.

+[^cucumber-goldratt]: This example is from Eli Goldratt's *The Choice* (2008).

+In the case of *Proof of Reflection*, we need to define a suitable goal and context to enable this conversion.
+Our goal is straight forward, and the same as other consensus mechanisms: we want a blockchain system that is as difficult as possible to attack.
+The difficulty of such an attack is typically analysed from the context of an attacker's *risk vs reward* where the attacker has a goal of *profit*.
+This hints at the essence of suitable contexts.

 #### A Single Root Token Across Multiple Chains

-*Root Token*: The sole network-level token required by typical blockchain protocols. e.g. Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc.
+\defineTerm{Root Token}{The sole network-level token required by typical blockchain protocols. e.g. Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc}

 The simplest method for comparing work done via different algorithms is to measure that work via a common unit.
 How can we do this?
 Whatever method we choose, it must *cancel out* market conditions like: silicon availability, the cost of power, the availability of mining rigs, and short-term effects like a drastic shift in token price.